Demonology: Characterization of spirits

 Not all spirits across all cultures are considered malevolent.
 In Central Africa, the Mpongwe believe in local spirits, just as the Inuit do; but they are regarded as inoffensive in the main.
 Passers-by must make some nominal offering as they near the spirits' residence.
 The occasional mischievous act, such as the throwing down of a tree on a passer-by, is believed by the natives to be perpetuated by the class of spirits known as Ombuiri.

 Many spirits, especially those regarding natural processes, are often considered neutral or benevolent; ancient European peasant fears of the corn-spirit would crop up during irritation, as a result of the farmer infringing on the domain of said spirit, and taking his property by cutting the corn; similarly, there is no reason why the less significant pantheon should be regarded as malevolent, and historical evidence has shown that the Petara of the Dyaks are viewed as invisible guardians of mankind rather than hostile malefactors.

 Types

-Demons are generally classified as spirits which are believed to enter into relations with the human race.
-As such the term includes:
+Demons are generally classified as spirits that are believed to enter into relations with the human race.
+As such, the term includes: